 - 1. Where the research and development expenditure of each sub-category was not equal to the total expenditure. - 2.
-Where the source of funds of expenditure did not equal the total expenditure. - Where the types of research and development activity did not sum to 100%.
+Where the source of funds of expenditure did not equal the total expenditure. - 3.
+Where the types of research and development activity did not sum to 100%. - 4.
 Where the sub-categories of research and development personnel did not sum to the totals of research and development personnel. - 5.
-Where the total research and development expenditure did not equal the total by county. - 6.
+Where the total research and development expenditure did not equal the total by county.
+6. Where the total research and development personnel did not equal the total by county. - 6.
 Where the total research and development personnel did not equal the total by county.